 target is something I copy-paste into all of my

 markdown_sources is site/make.md site/tools/osx/homebrew.md site/tools/xargs.md

-markdown_sources variable to create a new variable that contains the
+variable to create a new variable that contains the filenames of the

 html_pages := \ $(foreach f, $(markdown_sources), \ $(subst site/,$(BUILD_DIR)/, \ $(dir $(f)))$(basename $(notdir $(f)))/index.html)

 Here we’re using some of the most commonly used built-in in functions.